lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 **Note:** The file is stored in the /ssl/ folder, which is the default for Home Assistant.

 When not set, this option is disabled by default.
+To make this option visible on the configuration editor, click "Show unused optional configuration options" at the bottom of the page.

 ### Option: `lets_encrypt_keyfile`